• HOME

 When these items are shipped, they are subject to a series of regulations.
 Because the DOT governs how items are stored, shipped, and transported, their regulations affect manufacturers, distributors, and yes, even retailers.
 But why are they subject to transportation regulations?
 If their products (in the event of an accident) cause a hazard, the effects could be detrimental; therefore, they must be stored, packed, and shipped properly.

 Because many everyday items are considered HazMats, it is important to familiarize ourselves with these items, their material make-up, and how they need to be treated.
-Material Safety Data Sheets/MSDS (soon to be called Safety Data Sheets/SDS) are good indicators of the safety requirements for processes and procedures for work involved with HazMats.
+Safety Data Sheets (SDS) are good indicators of the safety requirements for processes and procedures for work involved with HazMats.

 By knowing the chemical makeup of the item, the hazards of the material, and how the item should be shipped, the responsible party (supplier, manufacturer, retailer) is able to comply with regulations and take the necessary steps toward achieving compliance.

 This classification process is something our experts do in house.
-The bulk of the process involves identifying the product, researching the MSDS, determining the hazard class and packaging/shipping requirements.
+The bulk of the process involves identifying the product, researching the SDS, determining the hazard class and packaging/shipping requirements.

 This is a critical component of the shipping process and knowing exactly what products pose hazards when stored and in transport.
 If you are not familiar with products you ship, get familiar today – expect the unexpected when considering the types of hazards that are posed by items you come in contact with every day.